cmaija/ParkHangs/README.md

 # ParkHangs

-ParkHangs is an application that allows to users to view details for all officialVancouver Parks.
+ParkHangs is an application that allows to users to view details for all official Vancouver Parks.
 Users are able to get detailed information about a specific park, save favourite parks, create and integrate events to their Google Calendar, as well as write comments about a park and events.

 **CPSC 436i Group Project**